dmytrahaaa/azure-capstone-project/README.md

 ## Reddit data processing

 The project is designed to process and analyze subreddits.
-Project has 3 functions: 1 http to event hub, 2 processing data from event hub via text alalytics api to detect language, 3 processing data from event hub via text alalytics api to find key words.
+Project has 3 functions: 1 http to event hub, 2 processing data from event hub via text analytics api to detect language, 3 processing data from event hub via text analytics api to find key words.

+Data from reddit executes via script that reads .csv file and sends POST Http requests every minute to azure function.